-Provision for one round trip economy class ticket to Washington, D.C., for mandatory pre-departure orientation, and two one-way economy class tickets to and from fellowship host city.
+One round-trip economy class ticket to Washington, D.C., for the mandatory pre-departure orientation, as well as two one-way economy class tickets to and from the fellowship host city.

 Health benefit plan

 A supplementary health benefit plan (Accident and Sickness Program for Exchanges/ASPE) for the duration of the fellowship while in the country of assignment.
 To read more about this plan, please click here.

 Program activities allowance

 Funds are available to the Fellows to purchase educational materials that supplement and enhance fellowship activities in the country of assignment, as well as settling-in costs.

 Washington, D.C., pre-departure orientation travel costs

 Up to a $400 allowance to cover ground transportation, airline baggage fees, and per diem related to the mandatory pre-departure orientation in Washington, D.C.

 An additional $500 monthly allowance to offset the expenses of accompanying dependents.
-A dependent is defined as a spouse, domestic partner, or relative (child, parent, or sibling) who is financially dependent on the Fellow and will spend a minimum of five continuous months with the Fellow in the country of assignment.
+A dependent is defined as a spouse, domestic partner, or relative (child, parent, or sibling) who will spend a minimum of five continuous months with the Fellow in the country of assignment.
 For more information about bringing a dependent, please click here.